Designated Safeguarding Lead

 Mrs J Dawes

 Our Safeguarding Policy is available to download here:

-Woodchurch CE Primary School is a family community and all those directly connected (staff, governors, parents, volunteers, families and pupils) have an essential role to play in making it safe and secure.
+Woodchurch CE Primary School is a family community and all those directly connected (staff, governors, parents, volunteers, families and pupils) have an essential role to play in keeping it safe and secure.
 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.

-Woodchurch CE Primary School recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected, encourage them to talk openly and enable them to feel confident that they will be listened to.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+Woodchurch CE Primary School recognises the importance of providing an ethos and environment within school that helps children to feel safe, secure and respected, encourage them to talk openly and enable them to feel confident that they will be listened to.

 Our school core safeguarding principles are: